Blu3wolf/BMS-Docs/Acronyms.md

 CAP | Combat Air Patrol |
 CAS | Close Air Support | What the guys on the ground love the hog for...
-CAS | Calibrated Air Speed | IAS corrected for position and instrument error CMS | Countermeasures Switch | 4 way switch on the SSC.
+CAS | Calibrated Air Speed | IAS corrected for position and instrument error CFT | Conformal Fuel Tanks | Aditional fuel tanks on F-16 Fuselage on later F-16 modesl such as Block 50/52 Advanced, Plus and Block 60
+CMS | Countermeasures Switch | 4 way switch on the SSC.
 Controls dispensing of OBCMs.
 Essential.
 CNI | Communication and Navigation Instruments | 2 position knob on the AUX COMM panel.
 Controls whether UFC or BUP controls are active.
 COMMS | Communications |